ShopThings/anishop/README.md

 - You need to run migrations with seeds to have some data to see by this command

+#### Before seeding data

+If you want to(and you need to) enter admin/user panel, you need a username and a password.
+You can create your own and seed it by doing it in `UserSeeder.php` class under `database/seeder` directory.

+**⚠️ It is better to seed a user as developer(or any other admin role) because there are using of Id number `1` in other seeders and by seeding your user as number `1`, you prevent unwanted behaviors.
+THANKS!**

 ```
 php artisan migrate --seed
 ```